Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool finds Bluesky accounts by name or handle fragment and lists the returned fields (handle, DID, displayName, bio, follower count).
-It distinguishes itself from siblings by advising use before bsky_get_profile or bsky_get_author_feed when only a name is known.
+The description clearly states the tool finds Bluesky accounts by name or handle fragment, specifies the returned fields (handle, DID, displayName, bio, follower count), and distinguishes itself from siblings like bsky_get_profile and bsky_get_author_feed by noting it should be used when a name is known but not a confirmed handle.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.